-When communicating with individuals with a disability or AFN during active shooter situations, it is important to always ask the person how you can best assist.
+When communicating with individuals with a disability or other access or functional need during active shooter situations, it is important to always ask the person how you can best assist.
 Asking the individual before assisting maintains their safety, independence, and health, as they are the expert when it comes to their individual needs.
 Active shooter situations are rapid, complex events and becoming familiar with tips for effective communication can help ensure a safer and more effective response.

-The following section outlines tips for communicating effectively with individuals with a disability or AFN.
+The following section outlines tips for communicating effectively with individuals with a disability or other access or functional need.
 The tips are adapted and modified from the Texas Center for Disability Studies.